Ratio and Rates Word Problems Worksheets

 - Guided Lesson - Hello ratio tables!
 We meet again!
 We also look into equivalent ratios.

-Explanation - Ratio tables seem to help out in all of these
+- Guided Lesson Explanation - Ratio tables seem to help out in all of these problems.

 - Practice Worksheet - A three pronged approach.
 Ratio tables, word problems, and we get the tri-fecta with equivalent proportions.